Construction Loans: What They Are and How They Work

 Construction loan requirements

-Criteria vary by lender and financial situation.
+Construction loans can have stricter qualification criteria than traditional mortgages, though criteria vary by lender and financial situation.
 In general, to obtain a construction loan, borrowers should have the following:

 If you’re ready to apply for a construction loan, follow these steps.

 2. Talk with a lender.
 Find out how much you qualify to borrow and which type of construction loan would work best for your situation.
 Get prequalified if possible.
+Look for a lender with experience handling construction loans.
+Have your land contract and lot deed ready, if applicable.

 3. Determine your home building budget.
 Get estimates from builders with experience in your area and the type of home you want to build.
 Make sure you have enough cash on hand to cover the down payment and living expenses while your new home is being built.
 Be prepared for unexpected expenses or construction delays.

 4. Hire a licensed contractor to build your new home.
-Develop a detailed building plan and complete a signed purchase contract that includes the amount the builder will charge, the cost of land (if applicable) and the construction start and completion dates.
+Develop a detailed building plan and complete a signed purchase contract that includes the amount the builder will charge, the cost of land (if applicable) and construction start and completion dates.
 This is called the “blue book” for your home building project.
 Be prepared to pay a deposit to the builder.

 Where to get a construction loan